 2. Compliance with regulations: Many local authorities have regulations in place regarding grease trap maintenance and cleaning.
 Regular maintenance ensures compliance with these regulations, avoiding potential fines and penalties.

-3. Improved hygiene and cleanliness: A properly maintained grease trap prevents foul odors, pests, and unsanitary conditions in the kitchen area.
+3. Improved hygiene and cleanliness: A properly maintained grease trap prevents foul odours, pests, and unsanitary conditions in the kitchen area.
 This contributes to a cleaner and healthier environment for employees and customers.

 Regulations and compliance for grease traps

 Compliance with local regulations regarding grease traps is essential for businesses in the food service industry.
+In South Africa these are set by municipal bylaws – see our guide to grease trap regulations in South Africa for the details.
 These regulations exist to ensure the proper functioning of grease traps, prevent environmental pollution, and maintain public health.
 The specific regulations vary depending on the jurisdiction, but some common requirements include:

 1. Installation and sizing: Regulations specify the minimum size and proper installation of grease traps based on factors such as the type of establishment, the volume of wastewater generated, and the local plumbing codes.